River Reintroduction into Maurepas Swamp

 Funding Source(s) CWPPRA, State, Restore

-Estimated Cost $330 million
+Estimated Cost $425 million

-As the first river diversion in Louisiana designed to restore swamp forest, this project will feature gates placed in the river levee that will open throughout the year to allow fresh, oxygenated water and fine-grain sediment from the Mississippi River.
-Water will move through five miles of canal into the swamp and wetlands.
-To be located on the East Bank of the Mississippi River near Angelina and Garyville, the diversion will benefit more than 45,000 acres of coastal marsh, forests, and wetlands in Ascension, Livingston, St. James, and St. John the Baptist parishes.
+With the goal of reversing detrimental impacts, the central component of the River Reintroduction into Maurepas Swamp project will be the construction of gates along the Mississippi River levee that will open throughout the year to allow fresh, oxygenated water, nutrients, and fine-grain sediment to move through five miles of canal into the swamp and wetlands.
+Located on the East Bank of the Mississippi River, the diversion will benefit more than 45,000 acres of coastal marsh, forests, and wetlands in Ascension, Livingston, St. James, and St. John the Baptist parishes.

 Gallery